vgmstream/vgmstream/README.md

 ```

 Support for this feature is limited by player itself, as foobar and Winamp allow
-non-existant files referenced in a `.m3u`, while other players may filter them
+non-existent files referenced in a `.m3u`, while other players may filter them
 first.

 You can use this python script to autogenerate one `.txtp` per virtual-txtp: